On Information Self-Locking in Reinforcement Learning for Active Reasoning of LLM agents: More Details on the Theory

-\textbf{Model Belief.} We work with a belief-state abstraction where the agent is associated with an explicit \emph{model belief} $b_t^{\mathrm M}\in\Delta(\mathcal S)$ which represents the agent's internal understanding of the latent state and what information remains missing at each turn $t\in\{0,\ldots,H\}$.
-Note that this abstraction does \emph{not} assume the agent internally stores $b_t^{\mathrm M}$; rather, $b_t^{\mathrm M}$ is a well-defined object induced by the model parameters $\omega$ and the interaction history, which we use purely for theoretical analysis.
-We quantify truth-aligned confidence by the potential $\Psi(b):=b(s^\star)\in[0,1]$, which measures the model’s confidence mass assigned to the true latent state and serves as our working notion of belief quality.
+\textbf{Model Belief.} We work with a belief-state abstraction where the agent is associated with an explicit \emph{model belief} $b_t\in\Delta(\mathcal S)$, which represents the agent's internal understanding of the latent state and what information remains missing at each turn $t\in\{0,\ldots,H\}$.
+Note that this abstraction does \emph{not} assume the agent internally stores $b_t$ as an explicit probability vector. $b_t$ is a well-defined analytical object induced by the model parameters $\omega$ and the interaction history.
+We quantify truth-aligned confidence by the potential $\Psi(b):=b(s^\star)\in[0,1]$, which measures the belief mass assigned to the true latent state and serves as our working notion of belief quality.